-The Group expects that in the short term it will generate additional revenue from grants received from BARDA in connection with performance of the Company’s BARDA contract.
-From 2013 to 2019, the Group completed the BARDA Burn I contract valued at US$26 million to investigate the use of its device as a surgical-triage tool for burn victims in a mass-casualty event.
-In July 2019, the Group entered into the BARDA Burn II contract, to further develop the DeepView® device as a medical countermeasure for mass casualty events.
-The Company has now entered Option 1a of BARDA Burn II, valued at $20.6 million.
+The Company expects that in the short term it will generate additional revenue from grants received from BARDA in connection with performance of the Company’s BARDA contract.
+From 2013 to 2019, the Company completed the BARDA Burn I contract valued at US$ 26 million to investigate the use of its device as a surgical-triage tool for burn victims in a mass-casualty event.
+In July 2019, the Company entered into the BARDA Burn II contract, to further develop the DeepView® device as a medical countermeasure for mass casualty events.
+This contract is valued at US$ 96.9 million, including the recent expansion of US$ 8.2 million awarded in the third quarter of 2022.
+The Company has completed the BARDA Burn II Base phase in 2021 and Option 1A in 2022, valued at US$ 27.3 million and US$ 20.6 million, respectively and is currently executing Option 1B valued at US$ 27 million.

 Principle Two: Understanding Shareholder needs and Expectations

-The Board recognises its significant responsibility towards the Company’s shareholders and is committed to maintaining good communication and investor relations and having a constructive dialogue with all its shareholders.
-The Chief Executive Officer will hold regular meetings with institutional shareholders to keep them updated on the Company’s performance, strategy and management and provide periodic briefings to analysts who cover the industry.
+The Board recognizes its significant responsibility towards the Company’s shareholders and is committed to maintaining good communication and investor relations and having a constructive dialogue with all its shareholders.
+The Chief Executive Officer holds regular meetings with institutional shareholders to keep them updated on the Company’s performance, strategy and management and provide periodic briefings to analysts who cover the industry.

-The Board have engaged Walbrook PR to provide investor relations services allowing all investors to have the opportunity to ask questions and provide feedback via Walbrook PR – either by phone or email.
+The Board have engaged Walbrook PR to provide investor relations services allowing all investors to have the opportunity to ask questions and provide feedback via Walbrook PR – either by phone or email at [email protected].
 Through Walbrook, the Board will also allow all investors to attend Company investor presentations (held physically or virtually) and to submit questions to the management.

 In addition, all shareholders are encouraged to attend the Company's Annual General Meeting and any other Special Meetings which are held throughout the year.
-Proper consideration will be given to conducting these meetings in locations relevant to the Group’s activities whether in person or in virtual format.
-Factors to be taken into account include location of the Company’s shareholders, the Group’s key operations, with the health and safety of participants being of paramount importance.
+In 2022, the Company held its Annual General Meeting on 27 September 2022.
+Proper consideration will be given to conducting these meetings in locations relevant to the Company’s activities whether in person or in virtual format.
+Factors to be considered include the location of the Company’s shareholders, the Company’s operations, with the health and safety of participants being of paramount importance.

-The Board will use the Company's website to provide access to current information about the Group’s activities.
+The Board will use the Company's website (www.spectralmd.com) to provide access to current information about the Company’s activities.

 Principle Three: Stakeholder Responsibilities

-The Board recognises that the long-term success of the Group is reliant upon the efforts of the employees of the Group and its customers, stakeholders, suppliers and regulators.
+The Board recognizes that the long-term success of the Company is reliant upon the efforts of the employees of the Company and its customers, stakeholders, suppliers and regulators.
 The Board has identified its key stakeholders and has put in place a range of processes and systems to ensure that there is close Board oversight and contact with these groups and seeks feedback from them whenever possible.

 Employee Annual Assessment Process

-All employees of the Group participate in a structured Group-wide annual assessment process which is designed to ensure that there is an open and confidential dialogue with each person in order to assess performance and set goals for the forthcoming year.
-The mutual feedback process ensures that the Group can communicate developments in the business to ensure employees efforts are coordinated with Group strategy.
+All employees of the Company participate in a structured Company-wide annual assessment process which is designed to ensure that there is an open and confidential dialogue with each person to assess performance and set goals for the forthcoming year.
+The mutual feedback process ensures that the Company can communicate developments in the business to ensure employees' efforts are coordinated with Company strategy.